Zohair-coder/Drexel-Course-Availability-Notifier/README.md

 Go to [this](https://myaccount.google.com/lesssecureapps) link and enable access for less secure apps.
 If you don't feel comfortable enabling this, I suggest you make a new Google account for this program.

+Make sure you have Python3 and pip installed.

+Clone the repository by clicking the green download button on the top right corner.

 Next, open up CONFIG_DEV.txt and fill in the appropiate fields.

 - Sender Email should be the Google account you used to enable access for less secure apps.